 You will need to access a web browser and paste the Public IP address.
 Currently, you do not have a certificate, therefore, it is okay to accept the security warning prompted by the web browser

-Enter the credentials you previously entered during the VM creation
+Enter the credentials you entered previously during the VM creation

 Agree to the license terms and accept them as shown below.